kschuler/childlanglab-wiki/docs/experiment-library/word-seg.md

-# Word Segmentation (Rating)
+# Word Segmentation

+This is a word segmentation task (as in Saffran, Aslin & Newport (1996)) in which participants are exposed to some artificial language and then tested on that language (using a rating scale or 2AFC test).

 <!-- toc -->

-## Description
+## Demo

-This is the word segmentation task from Saffran, Aslin & Newport (1996).
-This is the shorter version of the exposure (2 minutes) that was used for the baby experiments.
+This demo uses the shorter version of the Saffran/Aslin/Newport exposure (2 minutes) that was used for baby experiments.
 In the Newport lab, it is often called "Baby Saffran".

-## Demo

 [Whack a mole demo]()

 ## Parameters